 Software development teams typically work at hourly rates.
 Usually, a higher rate doesn’t mean the company will make a better product for you.
-Rates primarily depend on the region: it will cost more to hire a team from the USA, the UK, or Western Europe, while a team from Ukraine, Brazil, or Belarus will likely cost you half as much.
+Rates primarily depend on the region: it will cost more to hire a team from the USA, the UK, or Western Europe, while The team from Brazil or Georgia will likely cost you half as much.

 The product requirements document is a document where you specify what your product should do from a user’s point of view: goals, features, and behavior.
 The PRD should include everything about how the app will work so that professionals can provide the best solutions to meet these requirements.
 The PRD is analyzed by the potential development team and detailed in a Technical Requirements Document.

 Apps usually have some non-priority features that don’t align with their main goals.
 To reduce the time needed for development, remove unnecessary features so developers can focus on the core features.
 Thus, to reduce the cost of an app, build a prototype to clarify the requirements as early as possible.